List of US Open women's singles champions

 The US Open women's singles championship is an annual tennis event that has been held since 1887 as part of the US Open (Note: Known as the U.S. National Championships during the Amateur Era.)
 (Note: The tournament entered the Open Era with the 1968 edition, allowing professional players to compete alongside amateurs.) tournament.
 The tournament is played on outdoor hard courts (Note: The US Open specifically uses DecoTurf hard courts, categorized as a "Medium" speed surface by the International Tennis Federation (ITF).) at the USTA Billie Jean King National Tennis Center in Flushing Meadows – Corona Park, New York City.

 The US Open is played during a two-week period in late August and early September and has been chronologically the last of the four Grand Slam tournaments of the tennis year since 1987.
 The Philadelphia Cricket Club (1887–1920) and Forest Hills (1921–1977) hosted the event before it settled in 1978 at its current site.
 The United States Tennis Association is the national body that organizes this event.

 The champion receives a full-size replica of the event's trophy engraved with her name.
-In 2022, the winner received prize money of US$2,600,000.
+In 2026, the winner will receive a prize of US$5,500,000.

 History

 The format of the women's singles event has undergone several changes since the first edition.
-From 1888 through 1918, the event started with a knockout phase, the All-Comers singles, whose winner faced the defending champion in a challenge round.
-The All-Comers winner was awarded the title by default six times (1893, 1899, 1900, 1905, 1906 and 1907) in the absence of the previous year's champion.
+From 1888 through 1918, the event started with a knockout phase, the All-Comers, whose winner faced the defending champion in a challenge round.
+The All-Comers winner was awarded the title by default eight times (1893, 1899, 1900, 1905, 1906, 1907, 1912 and 1915) in the absence of the previous year's champion.
 The challenge round system was abolished with the 1919 edition.
-Since 1887, all matches have been played as the best-of-three sets, except in the eleven-year period from 1891 until 1901, when the challenge round was scored the best-of-five-sets.
-From 1894 until 1901 the women were required to play best-of-five sets in both the all-comers final and the challenge round.
+Since 1887, all matches have been played as the best of three sets, except in the eleven-year period from 1891 to 1901, when the challenge round was scored the best of five sets.
+From 1894 to 1901, the women were required to play best of five sets in both the All-Comers final and the challenge round.